rubykumari1/Deep-Learning-Projects/README.md

 Rakesh Ranjan rrakesh23@iitk.ac.in

-## License
+## License -

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed - It is an assignment project- Not to be copied,with whom this link has not beeen shared.